The Life and Legend of Wyatt Earp

-The Life and Legend of Wyatt Earp is the first Western television series written for adults.
-It premiered four days before Gunsmoke on September 6, 1955.
-Two weeks later came the Clint Walker western Cheyenne.
-The series is loosely based on the life of frontier marshal Wyatt Earp.
-The half-hour, black-and-white program aired for six seasons (229 episodes) on ABC from 1955 to 1961, with Hugh O'Brian in the title role.
+The Life and Legend of Wyatt Earp is an American Western television series that premiered on ABC on September 6, 1955 and concluded on June 27, 1961.
+The series is loosely based on the life of frontier marshal Wyatt Earp, with Hugh O'Brian in the title role.

+It was the first Western television series written for adults.

 Plot

 The first season of the series purports to tell the story of Wyatt's experiences as deputy town marshal of Ellsworth, Kansas (first four episodes), and then as town marshal in Wichita.
 In the second episode of the second season, first aired September 4, 1956, he is hired as assistant city marshal of Dodge City, where the setting remained for three seasons.
 The final episode set in Dodge City (Season 5, Episode 1 - "Dodge City: Hail and Farewell") aired on September 1, 1959.
 Beginning the next week on September 8, 1959 (Season 5, Episode 2 - "The Trail to Tombstone"), the locale shifted to Tombstone, Arizona Territory, for the remainder of the series.